-Uganda is on the FATF List of Countries that have been identified as having strategic AML deficiencies.
+Uganda is no longer on the FATF List of Countries that have been identified as having strategic AML deficiencies.

 FATF Statement - 3 November 2017